philanc/luazen/README.md

 ### Recent changes

+August-2018

+* Morus API: switched parameters 'ad' and 'ninc' (homogenized API with Norx and XChacha

 April-2018:

 * The current version is now v0.10.
 Please note that the library has undergone significant modifications since version 0.9, both implementation and API.
 Moving toward a good and hopefully stable API before tagging the v1.0.